qdm12/gluetun/README.md

     - Use `-p 8888:8888/tcp` to access the HTTP web proxy (and put your LAN in `EXTRA_SUBNETS` environment variable)
     - Use `-p 8388:8388/tcp -p 8388:8388/udp` to access the SOCKS5 proxy (and put your LAN in `EXTRA_SUBNETS` environment variable)
     - Pass additional arguments to *openvpn* using Docker's command function (commands after the image name)

+You can update the image with `docker pull qmcgaw/private-internet-access:latest`

 ## Testing